berkes/berkes.github.com/_posts/2012-10-01-farewell-drupal.markdown

 my clients; not being able to deliver 100% what they wish.
 And I found it inefficient: especially when my programming skills grew.
-I could churn out a few objects and a hook or two that output the exact JSON I want, much faster then I would ever be able to click together some [Services](https://drupal.org/project/services) configuration.
+I could churn out a few objects and a hook or two that output the exact JSON I want, much faster than I would ever be able to click together some [Services](https://drupal.org/project/services) configuration.

 In my search to more challenging Drupal-work, I helped several large